 - 1. Despite being a judicial authority, none of the existing members of the NEAA had any legal expertise.
 The post of chairperson had been vacant for the last 9 years, with no attempt to appoint the head of the Authority. - 2.
-The existing members were all retired bureaucrats and had no expertise on EIA-related issues - 3.
-No capacity building programmes had ever been conducted for the existing or past members of the NEAA. - 4.
+The existing members were all retired bureaucrats and had no expertise on EIA related issues.

+- 3. No capacity building programs had ever been conducted for the existing or past members of the NEAA. - 4.
 The NEAA had dismissed almost all the appeals brought before it. - 5.
 There is no code of ethics for the Members, nor is there a proper system to select the Members of the Authority.
 Selection is completely arbitrary and depends on individual officials and Ministers of the MoEF.

-The results of case study were used by Vimal Bhai of the Matu People's Organisation, a local group working to protect rivers against hydropower dams, to apprise the Delhi High Court of the sorry state of affairs of the NEAA.
+The results of case study were used by Vimal Bhai of the Matu People's Organization, a local group working to protect rivers against hydropower dams, to apprise the Delhi High Court of the sorry state of affairs of the NEAA.
 In a landmark decision, the Delhi High Court agreed to the issues raised by the Petitioner and delivered a judgment that stated that "the court cannot be expected to remain a mute witness to the unfortunate rendering of a statutory body ineffective by an unwilling executive".
-The Court further observed that the Government of India has by its unwillingness to take effective steps, rendered the NEAA an ineffective body, thus defeating the very purpose of the NEAA Act...
-The intention of Parliament in requiring the government to constitute an independent body for quick redressal of public grievances in relation to grant of environmental clearances has thus been defeated...
-By rendering the NEAA ineffective, the government has denied the citizens the right of access to effective and efficacious justice in matters concerning the environment.
+The Court further observed that

+"the Government of India has by its unwillingness to take effective steps, rendered the NEAA an ineffective body, thus defeating the very purpose of the NEAA Act...
+The intention of Parliament in requiring the government to constitute an independent body for quick redressal of public grievances in relation to grant of environmental clearances has thus been defeated....By rendering the NEAA ineffective, the government has denied the citizens the right of access to effective and efficacious justice in matters concerning the environment."

-The court determined that the NEAA as it exists is a neither effective nor independent mechanism for redress of grievance of the public affected by grant of environmental clearances.
+The court determined that the NEAA as it exists is neither an effective nor independent mechanism for redress of grievance of the public affected by grant of environmental clearances.

 The Court decision addressed the lack of technical expertise of the members of the NEAA, and directed that after the retirement of these members, the Government of India should appoint persons with special technical knowledge in environmental matters to be members, as required in Section 5 (2) of the NEAA Act.
 Furthermore, the court stated that the appointment of retired bureaucrats is contradictory to the letter and spirit of the NEAA Act.
-The High Court directed the Ministry of Environment and Forests to appoint the Chairperson and Vice Chairperson within twelve weeks from issuing the judgment and ensure that only individuals with technical expertise be appointed.
-This decision is bound to have a far-reaching impact in terms of access to justice.
+The High Court directed the Ministry of Environment and Forests to appoint the Chairperson and Vice Chairperson within twelve weeks from issuing the judgment and ensure that only individuals with technical expertise should be appointed.
+This decision is bound to have far reaching impact in terms of access to justice.

-5.3 Capacity and participation in Nepal
+5.2 Capacity and participation in Nepal

-The TAI assessment in Nepal revealed that for almost two decades since the adoption of the Principle 10 of the 1992 Rio Declaration, the government has generated, collected and disseminated very little information on the environment.
-However, a number of legal instruments that exist support access to information, public participation and access to justice.
-There are also some areas of potential change, with the strengthening of procedures for initial environmental examinations and environmental impact assessments under way and provision for access to information and public participation.
+The TAI assessment in Nepal revealed that during the almost two decades since the adoption of the Principle 10 of the 1992 Rio Declaration, the government has generated, collected and disseminated very little information on the environment.
+However, a number of legal instruments does exist that support access to information, public participation and access to justice.
+There are also some areas of potential change, with the strengthening of procedures for Initial Environmental Examination and Environmental Impact Assessment under way with provision for Access to Information and Public Participation.
 Concurrently, the judicial system is moving towards ensuring environmental rights of the people.
 The main problem is that there continue to be conflicts regarding the implementation of the declaration.
 Even where there is some effort from the concerned government agencies, it is generally not of standards that are acceptable to other stakeholders.